s-raza/mysqlenum/README.md

  - Debugging option to see the GET, POST requests and their results.
  - Continue enumerating rows using a previously saved json file, removing the need to re-enumerate everything again from scratch.
  - Interactively select the column and tables when enumerating row data.
+ - Option to enumerate complete contents of long rows - Often there will be rows in the database that will exceed the maximum length (32 chars) of the updatexml error message, that we are leveraging though SQL injection to enumerate the database.
+These rows are truncated before they are returned from the target databse.
+MYSQLENUM will retrieve the complete contents of these rows part by part and piece them together.
  - Progress bars!